-Paneer Korma is a Mughlai Style Paneer dish where paneer cubes are cooked in a rich onion based gravy.
-This Indian curry is rich and creamy and goes well with Indian bread.
-Here is how to make Paneer Shahi Korma recipe.
+Shahi Paneer Korma is a Mughlai-style paneer dish where paneer cubes are cooked in rich onion-based gravy.
+This Indian curry is rich and creamy and goes well with Indian bread (vegetarian, gluten-free).

 Mughlai Paneer Korma is a super-rich and luscious curry, where Paneer cubes are added in a gravy that has goodness of dry fruits and a creamy texture from yogurt, giving it a royal touch.
 Kewra water and saffron adds to the royal taste of the curry, and thus this curry has ‘Shahi’ in its name itself.